Vaazhthugal

 Vaazhthugal is a 2008 Indian Tamil-language romantic drama film written and directed by Seeman, in his last directorial work before his entry into politics.
-The film stars Madhavan and Bhavana, along with Venkat Prabhu, Ilavarasu, Na.
+The film stars Madhavan and Bhavana, along with Venkat Prabhu, Ilavarasu, Mallika Sukumaran, Na.
 Muthuswamy and R. K., who play supporting roles.
 Produced by T. Siva for Amma Creations with music scored by Yuvan Shankar Raja, Vaazhthugal was released on 15 January 2008, during Pongal.

 Plot

 Kadhiravan, a successful entrepreneur and socially responsible individual, manages his software company, Amma Menporul.
 His parents are searching for a prospective bride for him, but Kadhiravan's priorities are put to the test when he encounters his friend Kabilan's parents at an orphanage, where he is organising a food drive.
 Kabilan's parents have been forced to leave their home by their daughter-in-law, Shalini, who finds them uncomfortable to live with.
 Kadhiravan confronts Kabilan, who laments his inability to decide.
 This incident prompts Kadhiravan to look for a partner who will care for his parents.
 While watching a TV program, he is impressed by Kayalvizhi "Kayal", a college student from TNAU, Coimbatore, who shares her aspirations of being an ideal wife, mother, and daughter-in-law.

 Kayal's emphasis on the importance of her large and loving family resonates with Kadhiravan, and he feels she might be the right partner for him.
 Kayal belongs to a big joint family, consisting of her grandfather Selvanayagam, her three uncles, and their wives.
 Determined to win Kayal's heart, Kadhiravan travels to Coimbatore with his friend Kalai.
 However, meeting her in college doesn't yield the desired results.
 His plan to send thousands of greeting cards also fails.
 Kadhiravan notices an advertisement by Kayal's grandfather, Selvanayagam, seeking quotations to renovate their traditional home.
 He sees this as an opportunity to enter Kayal's life and decides to learn interior designing from Vennila, a leading expert in Coimbatore, to make his approach genuine.
 Posing as an interior designer, Kadhiravan gains entry into Kayal's home and wins the hearts of her family members with his good nature.
 Kayal, too, develops feelings for him, but Kadhiravan keeps his true identity hidden from her family.